retypeapp/retype/guides/installation.md

 Retype is installed using either [`npm`](https://www.npmjs.com/get-npm), [`yarn`](https://classic.yarnpkg.com/en/docs/install/), or the [`dotnet`](https://dotnet.microsoft.com/download/dotnet-core) CLI.

 You only need one of those three package managers as a prerequisite, although all three could be installed on your computer too.
-It's up to you. :raised_hands:
+It's up to you.

 | Package Manager | Supported Platforms |
 | --- | --- |